Rusty-08/Profile/README.md

 ## Hi!
 I'm Rusty 👋

-- :seedling: Aspiring Frontend Developer
+- :seedling: Frontend Developer
-- :computer: I’m currently learning NextJS and Typescript
+- :computer: I’m currently using and learning NextJS and Typescript
-- :technologist: I am looking for collaboration with other developers
+- :technologist: I am currently looking for an entry level job for frontend role using React or NextJS
 - :speech_balloon: Feel free to [**reach me out**](#connect-with-me)

 <hr>